dwarmstrong/homebin/README.rst

     Magic 8 Ball peers into the future and retrieves the answer to your questions paVolume
-    pulseaudio volume control (more: `"Shell script: paVolume" <http://www.circuidipity.com/pavolume.html>`_) teleportHomeTo
+    pulseaudio volume control (more: `"Shell script: paVolume" <http://www.circuidipity.com/pavolume.html>`_) rePhoneAndEmail.py
+    find and extract phone numbers and email addresses on the clipboard teleportHomeTo
     sync $HOME to DESTINATION
 timeToCount.py